LuisSilva7/movieVerse-project/README.md

    ```

 7. **Start the development server:**

    ```bash
    npm run dev
    ```

+8. **Clear the LocalStorage:**
+   Clear your LocalStorage to make sure everything is working.

 The application will be available at [http://localhost:5000](http://localhost:5000) in your browser.